-- Secure the child-restraint system using BOTH LATCH lower anchors, following the child-restraint system manufacturer's instructions. - 5.
-If your child-restraint system came equipped with a tether, that probably means it is very important to properly secure the tether for child safety.
+- 4. Secure the child-restraint system using BOTH LATCH lower anchors, following the child-restraint system manufacturer's instructions.
+Pull on the child-restraint to be sure both anchors are engaged. - 5.
+If your child-restraint system came equipped with a tether, that means it is very important to properly secure the tether for child safety.
 Please carefully follow the child-restraint system manufacturer's instructions when installing tethers.